SVM D-Sign Digital Signature

-- The Data and time of the Signature
+- The date and time of the signature

-A digital certificate is an electronic document that contains the digital signature of the certificate-issuing authority and it binds together a public key with an identity and can be used to verify a public key belongs to a particular person or entity.
+A Digital Certificate is an electronic document that contains the digital signature of the certificate issuing authority and it binds together a public key with an identity and can be used to verify that a public key belongs to a particular person or entity.

-What is the benefit of using Digital Signatures?
+What are the benefit of using Digital Signatures?